EWS Labs, EWS Lab software

 - VLC Media Player

-In addition to the Core software listed above, many courses require additional software to complete their coursework.
+In addition to the Core software listed above, many courses require additional software or specific software versions to complete their coursework.
 Department-Specific software is installed in addition to Core software, but is specific to the location in which it is installed.
 For example, Computer Science computer labs may have various editors and IDEs installed, while Mechanical Engineering labs may have CAD and modeling programs.
-We are working on providing documentation on which software is installed in which labs.
-Until then, please direct questions about which software is installed in which labs to firstname.lastname@example.org.
+If you have questions, please Submit a Help Request

 EWS recognizes that some software is not frequently used by a course directly, but may provide support for students to complete that coursework (for example, the Adobe Creative Cloud suite).
 To reduce loading times and keep computers running efficiently, this software is not pre-loaded but can be installed on-demand on any EWS Windows computer.